• Skip to primary navigation

 Step 3: Cover.
 Now that the bread is well wrapped, you can pop it in an airtight container or zip-top bag and place it in the fridge.
 When wrapped this way, it should last for over a week.

-How To Freeze Banana Bread (Eat Within 3 Months)
+❄️ How To Freeze Banana Bread (Eat Within 3 Months)

-Banana bread freezes really well!
-The steps for refrigerating and freezing banana bread are the same.
-Make sure to cool, wrap, AND cover your banana bread before popping it in the freezer in order to keep it in tip-top shape and avoid freezer burn.
+This will ensure that the entire loaf is in tip-top shape and avoid freezer burn.
 When stored this way, the frozen bread should last for up to 3 months!
-I use a freezer bag, plastic bag, or air tight storage container to store.
+I use a freezer bag, plastic bag, or air tight storage container to store frozen banana bread.

 Coconut banana bread on plates ready to be served.

-How To Reheat Quick Bread
+❓ How To Reheat Quick Bread

 You can either let nature take its course by allowing the bread to heat up to room temperature, or you can give it an assist.
 The best options - feel free to quickly zap a slice of refrigerated banana bread in the microwave for about 10-15 seconds, or toast it in the toaster oven at 350F for about 5 minutes.

 If the banana bread is frozen, I suggest letting it defrost until it is no longer frozen but still chilly.
-Then you can heat up the individual slices in the microwave or the toaster oven as needed.
+Then you can heat up the individual warm bread slices in the microwave or the toaster oven as needed.

-Ways To Use Up Banana Bread
+🍌 Ways To Use Up Banana Bread

 While there are definitely ways to extend the lifespan of your banana bread (e.g. refrigerating or freezing it), there comes a time when you just need to use it or risk losing it.
 When that happens, what should you do?